gato78/Class-Projects/Project3/phase2/Readme.md

     <p>python Astar_rigid.py
   <p>Program should then start and ask the user to input start node coordinates and angle, goal node coordinates, obstacles clearance, robot radius and step(distance to move).
   <p>Program will then execute and once data results are obtained it will displayed them as a matplotlib/opencv animation
 <p>IMPORTANT : The simulation is mostly console terminal driven and the only parameter that can not be changed from the console terminal is the goal_radius.
-To change this parameter please open the Astar_rigid.py and scroll down to line 292 and change the parameter as desired.
+To change this parameter please open the Astar_rigid.py and scroll down to line 292 and change the parameter as desired.</p>
-<p>## Simulation part 1 ( User inputs to program )
+## Simulation part 1 ( User inputs to program )
 <image src="https://github.com/gato78/Class-Projects/blob/master/Project3/phase2/Input%20from%20terminal%20.JPEG " width="640" height="480" ></image>

-<p>## Simulation part 2 ( Astar Algorithm visiting nodes in the map space )
+## Simulation part 2 ( Astar Algorithm visiting nodes in the map space )
 <image src=" " width="640" height="480" ></image>

-<p>## Simulation part 3 ( Astar Algorithm showing shortest path between start and goal nodes )

-## Simulation part 4 ( Video showing simulation )
+## Simulation part 3 ( Video showing simulation )
 <image src="https://github.com/gato78/Class-Projects/blob/master/Project3/phase2/optimal%20path.gif " width="640" height="480" ></image>

-<p>## Astar_rigid.py EXECUTION TIME :
+## Astar_rigid.py EXECUTION TIME :
 <p>To execute the algorithm takes about 30 seconds
 <p>Then the matplotlib/opencv simulation phase takes about 4 mins.
 <p>In total for complete execution = 4 mins + 30 sec = 4.5 minutes.